FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Preliminaries

 \subsection{Adversary Model}

-Though the data are not shared by all the participants in FL or more general distributed learning systems, privacy threats still exist.
-To see how the data privacy can be breached, we next consider two types of potential attackers, respectively, as in \citet{bhowmick2018protection,zhou2020differentially}.

-The first is a \emph{curious onlooker} who may eavesdrop on the communication between the server and the devices and know the learning tasks and rules.
-In particular, the server could be such an onlooker, and it is termed honest-but-curious (semi-honest), meaning that the server does not violate the protocol to attack the raw data but it is curious and will attempt to learn all possible information from its received messages \citep{goldreichfoundations}.
-For example, the internal employees of an app company who are responsible for fitting models would want to infer the personal information of its users.
-Meanwhile, we assume that each local device is honest and would not infer information from each other.
-The following examples show that how the distributed power method (Algorithm \ref{dispower}) may cause privacy threats via curious onlookers.
+Though the data are not shared by all the participants in FL or more general distributed learning systems, privacy breaches remain possible.
+In this paper, we consider a specific adversary termed as the \emph{curious onlooker}, who can eavesdrop on the communication between the server and the local machines and possesses knowledge of the learning tasks and protocols.
+We consider the server as a potential onlooker, characterized as honest-but-curious (semi-honest).
+This means that while the server does not violate the protocol to attack the raw data, it is curious and will attempt to learn all possible information from its received messages \citep{goldreichfoundations}.
+For instance, in a company, internal employees responsible for model training may attempt to infer personal information about the users.
+Additionally, we assume that each local machine is honest and does not attempt to infer information from other machines.
+The following example demonstrates how the distributed power method (Algorithm \ref{dispower}) can potentially cause privacy threats to curious onlookers.

-\begin{exam}[Privacy breaches via curious onlookers] Recall Algorithm \ref{dispower} and suppose the server knows the updates $Y_t^{(i)}$ for each $i\in [m]$ and $t\in T$.
-In addition, the server could deduce $Z_t^{(i)}$ from $Y_t^{(i)}$ because it also knows the learning rule that $Z_t^{(i)}$ is obtained from $Y_t^{(i)}$ via the QR decomposition (Line 6 in Algorithm \ref{dispower}).
+\begin{exam}[Privacy breaches via curious onlookers] Consider Algorithm \ref{dispower} and assume that the server knows the updates $Y_t^{(i)}$ for each $i\in [m]$ and $t\in T$.
+In addition, the server could infer $Z_t^{(i)}$ from $Y_t^{(i)}$ because it also knows the learning rule that $Z_t^{(i)}$ is obtained from $Y_t^{(i)}$ via the QR decomposition (Line 6 in Algorithm \ref{dispower}).
 Then by